Corona discharge: Problems

-In many cases, coronas can be suppressed by corona rings, toroidal devices that serve to spread the electric field over a larger areas and decrease the field gradient below the corona threshold.
+In many cases, coronas can be suppressed by corona rings, toroidal devices that serve to spread the electric field over larger areas and decrease the field gradient to below the corona threshold.

 Mechanism

 Corona discharge occurs when the electric field is strong enough to create a chain reaction; electrons in the air collide with atoms hard enough to ionize them, creating more free electrons that ionize more atoms.
 The diagrams below illustrate at a microscopic scale the process which creates a corona in the air next to a pointed electrode carrying a high negative voltage with respect to ground.
 The process is: